oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/infra/infra.md

 In this lab we will build the infrastructure that we will use to run the rest of the workshop.

-The main three elements that we will be creating are a Virtual Cloud Network, which helps you define your own data center network topology inside the Oracle Cloud by defining some of the following components (Subnets, Route Tables, Security Lists, Gateways, etc.); a Compute instance using a Linux-based image from Oracle Cloud.
-And finally, an Autonomous JSON Database where we'll allocate the JSON documents.
+The main four elements that we will be creating are:
+- Virtual Cloud Network, which helps you define your own data center network topology inside the Oracle Cloud by defining some of the following components (Subnets, Route Tables, Security Lists, Gateways, etc.)
+- Compute instance using a Linux-based image from Oracle Cloud.
+- Autonomous JSON Database where we'll allocate the JSON documents.
+- Data Science session and notebook, to experiment with the newly-generated data using notebooks.

 Estimated Lab Time: xx minutes